jackyko1991/vnet-tensorflow/README.md

 label_filename = 'label.nii.gz'
 ```

-In segmentation tasks, image and labels are always in pair, missing either one would terminate the training process.
+In segmentation tasks, images and labels are always in pair, missing either one would terminate the training process.

 ### Training

 You may run train.py with commandline arguments.
-To check usage, type ```python train.py -h``` in terminal for all possible training parameters.
+To check usage, type ```python train.py -h``` in terminal to list all possible training parameters.

 Available training parameters
 ```